seunara247/aws-security-identity/README.md

 - then click on users

-- then click on Create user. i named my user *my-iam-asignment*
+- then click on Create user. i named my user *my-iam-assignment*

-- then click on your user so it would show more detailes about that user on that page you will see *security credentilals* click on it and look for *Multi-factor Authentication* click on it and it will lead you to where you can choose which way you would like to Authenticate.
+- then click on your user so it would show more detailes about that user on that page you will see *security credentials* click on it and look for *Multi-factor Authentication* click on it and it will lead you to where you can choose which way you would like to Authenticate.

 - add the user to a group